 Collaborative Meetings are set up when different teams in a company come together and coordinate their opinions and ideas.
-It is a design to bring people of different expertise on the same platform to conceptualize future activities important for the organization.
-These meetings can be held in person or virtually.
+It is designed to bring people of varying expertise on the same platform to conceptualize future activities necessary for the organization.

 There are different goals that any collaborative meeting seeks to meet.
-These can be done in different ways/forms of meetings:
+These can be done in various ways/forms of meetings:

-For such meetings, employees get together to brainstorm regarding anything new on the existing project or the market trends affecting the results.
+For such meetings, employees brainstorm anything new on the existing project or the market trends affecting the results.
 These meetings are held to add new and innovative ideas or bring in some significant changes.

-Such meetings involve important decision making regarding the work, hierarchy, or targets.
-For example, when the team members are not able to perform and deliver according to the targets thus, affecting the overall revenue.
-In such a situation, this kind of meeting is held to make some bold decisions based on the circumstances.
+Such meetings involve essential decision-making regarding the work, hierarchy, or targets.
+For example, when the team members cannot perform and deliver according to the targets thus, affecting the overall revenue.
+In such a situation, this kind of meeting is held to make bold decisions based on the circumstances.

 Strategy Building Meetings

 In such meetings, strategies are built or revised to enhance the productivity and overall growth of the organization.
-They happen quite often to check the market trends and gauge the targets achieved by the employees.
-Strategies are designed and changes are made to bring in more efficiency.
+They happen pretty often to check the market trends and gauge the targets achieved by the employees.
+Strategies are designed, and changes are made to bring in more efficiency.

 One on One Meetings

-These meetings are held quarterly or annually where each team member is interviewed about the progress seeing his/her performance over a period of time.
-These meetings are usually held to discuss promotions, appraisals and feedback.
+These meetings are held quarterly or annually where each team member is interviewed about the progress seeing their performance over a period of time.
+These meetings are usually held to discuss promotions, appraisals, and feedback.

-It is important to plan a meeting with a proper layout describing the goals and activities to be discussed.
-The employees should be informed earlier about the primary areas so that they can prepare well before joining the meeting.
+It is essential to plan a meeting with a proper layout describing the goals and activities discussed.
+The employees should be informed earlier about the primary areas to prepare well before joining the meeting.

 Quite often, people in the organization don’t take the meetings seriously as they are not aware of the vision of the project and their role in it, and therefore, it results in a waste of time and resources or both.